Make the most of a trip to Springbok, Pella, and Upington

 Springbok is like a city of its own; enclosed by Koppies (a small hill in a generally flat area).
 For the first 3 kilometers, the town is quiet with little residents in sight but the further you drive in, it becomes lively as ever with many retail stores in Voortrekker Street.

 Originally called Springbokfontein, it lies between Cape Town and Namibia; making Springbok the ideal stopover town which it was for our trip.
-As much as this area is seen as a commercial hub, it’s a town with a significant rich history mixed with the picture-perfect surroundings.
+As much as this area is a commercial hub, it’s a town with a significant rich history with the picture-perfect surroundings.

 What you can do in Springbok